CellProfiling/stable-diffusion/README.md

 ## Model & Weights

-1 VQGAN model was trained for each organnelle, with varying performance.
+1 simplified VQGAN model was trained for each organnelle, with varying performance.
 These models can be used separately for your organelle of interest.

-You can access all organelle checkpoints from here: checkpoint timestamped on April 19, 2024
+You can access all organelle checkpoints from here: checkpoint timestamped on April 19, 2024.

 ```
 wget https://ell-vault.stanford.edu/dav/trangle/www/ISBI2024_lmc_checkpoints.zip